Optimize your data warehouses, not just your warehouses

 When to use a Data Warehouse vs a Data Lake?

 So why are we storing all this anyway?
-While your Data Warehouse stores highly structure data for planned analysis later (typically your predictable analytics sent to your dashboards etc.), your Data Lake is data that you hope to gain your deeper knowledge from.
-This is the data which is the playground of your Data Scientists who can use machine learning (ML) techniques on the raw data to gain insight and built models.
+While your Data Warehouse stores highly structured data for planned analysis later (typically your predictive analytics sent to your dashboards, etc.), your Data Lake is data that you hope to gain deeper knowledge from.
+This is the data that is the playground of your Data Scientists, who can use machine learning (ML) techniques on the raw data to gain insight and build models.
 Maybe that weird sound data you recorded from your pumps could be exactly what you’re looking for!
 Your Data Scientists may be able to build an ML model to look for patterns in the sound data, indistinguishable to the human ear, which can detect issues ahead of time to optimize maintenance scheduling and avoid downtime.

 Well, this is grand and all….
 But how does this help me optimize anything?